Cedar Fence Restoration in Humid Texas Climates

 After the rinse and a day or two of drying, the fence is ready for the optional but highly recommended fourth step: sealing.

-Sealing: Optional, But We Recommend It
+Sealing: Optional, But Worth Reviewing

 The three sealer options, from lightest to heaviest: